No Contact Is Really, Really Hard!

 How hard is no contact?

 If you’re new to no contact and you’re wondering how hard no contact actually is, you’ve come to the right place.
+No contact isn’t equally hard for everyone.
+The ones who find it most difficult are usually those who struggle with self-love and accepting the breakup.

-The second stage takes place once the dumpee is past the initial powerful emotions of heartbreak. is able to function independently, and live his or her life much more carefree.
+The first stage is the hardest as it occurs right at the beginning of the breakup or when the dumpee starts no contact.
+The second stage takes place once the dumpee is past the initial emotions of heartbreak and is able to function independently and enjoy his or her life again.

 And the third and last stage of no contact occurs when the dumpee is finally thinking about himself or herself more than the dumper and focuses strongly inwardly.